shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_TokenProvider_2.9.md

 >Depending on the setup, PKI tokens may need to sign large amount of data (with V3, including catalog) during token generation process.
 A large number of token signing request can lead to performance degradation of PKI signing engine.

 Security Weakness:
->Large amount of data to sign during token generation
+>Large amount of data to sign during token generation.
+Some form of input length check - how much data can be sent for signing.

 Counter Measures:
 >Reduce token size: compress, striping of catalog